intitni/intitni/README.md

-A salaried iOS developer in the day, an indie developer at night.
+~~A salaried iOS developer in the day~~ Just lost my day job, sad, an indie developer at night.

 Currently working on: